SMU Internship Programme

 Working Hours

-Interns will follow the same normal office working hours of the host organisation.
-On some days, they may need to leave early for evening classes at 7pm.
+Interns will follow the regular office working hours of the host organization.
+On certain days, students may need to leave early for evening classes that start at 7 pm.

 Leave Of Absence